-I recommend The Online Prenatal Class for Couples. it is WAY more fun than the glucose test (not a lot of competition there though), it can be done in just 3 hours and many couples describe it as fun — which is just how I wanted it.
-Use code PREGNURSE to save 10%!
+The simple way to get prepared for your birth is The Online Prenatal Class for Couples.
+It is WAY more fun than the glucose test (not a lot of competition there though), it can be done in just 3 hours and many couples describe it as fun — which is just how I wanted it.

 And, if you’re not quite sure you’re ready for that whole thing, check out my free prenatal class.
 It’s your first step toward getting in the driver’s seat of your birth.

 - About the Author